victoriadrake/simple-subscribe/README.md

 Simple Subscribe handles subscription requests, email confirmations (double opt-in), and unsubscription requests for you.
 You're free to use your own email solution to mail your recipients.

+The daughter project [RSS Mailer](https://github.com/victoriadrake/rss-mailer) offers one option for mailing your list by turning RSS feed items into email messages.

 ## What this Does

 Simple Subscribe will let your visitors: